JonathanDelaney/treehouse/README.md

 - All the different shades of green and the gradient of the beige background with spots of brown should be perfect in representing the treehouse experience in simple colour.

-- The fonts chosen from google fonts for the header "treeHouse" are -blank- and Bonheur Royale.
+- The fonts chosen from google fonts for the header "treeHouse" are Lato and Caramel.
 These are characteristic of the strong tree trunk and the elegant branches of leaves.
 This combination also could evoke the image of a treehouse.

 - I used icons from font-awesome for relevant inputs, navigation and dropdown menu.
 For the "add to favourites" button I used a heart symbol, the obvious choice and emblematic of a like button.